mrpritesh45/Decentralized-Cloud-Gateway/README.md

 ## Installation

-Follow these steps to set up and run the project:
+ Steps to set up and run the project:

 ### 1. Clone the Repository
 ```bash